 Her shortcoming was that she had not been vocal enough, and dragged the officers in the dirt before it was too late, and they had made their move to get her out of the way.
 Jennifer sipped her drink, clenched her jaw against the cloying taste but continued.

 "I reported them, instead, in all ways I could from my remote location, but I had nothing in term of evidence, and I was clearly a bother, who's messages were circulated like hot coals that no one wanted to deal with.
 In retrospect, not the best way to get me off the Opal, but I clung to hope that someone would pull my name for a new assignment.
 The years passed, and now...
 I'm suddenly here."

 - End of Story Excerpt

-Between 2376 and 2381, Lieutenant Commander Jennifer Dewitt was the Commanding Officer of Black Opal depot station at the point of the supply raid executed by the officers and crew of the USS Theurgy in early 2381.
+Between 2376 and 2381, Lieutenant Commander Jennifer Dewitt was the Commanding Officer of Black Opal station.
+She was still there at the point of the supply raid executed by the officers of the USS Theurgy in the beginning of March 2381.